 Click to see the wonderful sights inside.

 There was yet another Christmas market across the street from the Great Market Hall.
-The Christmas tree sculpture had "Merry Christmas" in at least a half-dozen of languages.
+The Christmas tree sculpture had "Merry Christmas" in at least a half-dozen languages.

 The green bikes are part of a bike-sharing service called MOL Bubi.

-There weren't eleven of them, but there were definitely pipers piping at the market.
+There weren't eleven of them, but there were pipers piping at the market.
 The Hungarian bagpipe is called the duda.
 If you want to hear some, click on this YouTube video (opens in new tab).
 These pipes, however, lacked drones except for the one closest to me.
 They were very reedy sounding as a result.

 He may not have been a "Lord a-leaping," but this little guy was grooving to the pipes.

 After visiting the market I walked west across the Danube on the Liberty Bridge.